 Subtask 3 – Portfolio Management Liaison Support

-Assigned to: _________
+Assigned to: Gary

 Team AveningTech provides infrastructure architecture support for the US Government (USG)USG including research, design, implementation, and updating of DoD Architectural Framework (DODAF) views in accordance with the latest version, v2.02.
 We create enterprise architecture views in the customer’s preferred tool with supporting artifacts such as total cost of ownership, roadmap, system, operational, services, standard and data/information viewpoints.
 The sets of architectures are catalogued to develop sets of Dashboards and Reference Models.
 Examples of Reference Models Maintain compliance and utilization of Navy enterprise toolsets, development frameworks, and networks such as Navy/Marine Corps Intranet (NMCI), NMCI Enterprise Tool (NET), and DON Application and Database Management System (DADMS) to ensure enterprise architecture and interoperability across all CNFJ-CNRJ systems.